gabiisaak/Data-115-Fall-2022/README.md

 # Data-115-Fall-2022
 visualization

 [caption label](https://raw.githubusercontent.com/gabiisaak/Data-115-Fall-2022/main/data115%20fish.png)

-This shows the count number of the differnt habit types.
+This shows the differnt habit types and how many times they show up in the data.

 [caption label](https://raw.githubusercontent.com/gabiisaak/Data-115-Fall-2022/main/data115%20fish1.png)

+This shows the relshinship between the min and max depth the fish was found in and the habit habit type.